mdeprezzo/rest-interview-1/README.md

-# REST API: Get Article Titles interview
+# REST API: Interview 1

 Write an HTTP GET method to retrieve information from an articles database.
 The query response is paginated and can be further accessed by appending to the query string &page=num where num is the page number.